LucGestin/skills-communicate-using-markdown/index.md

 I read this interesting quote the other day:
 > "Her eyes had called him and his soul had leaped at the call.
 To live, to err, to fall, to triumph, to recreate life out of life!"
+>
+A list of cooking elements :
+* Milk
+  * Eggs
+* Salmon
+  * Butter

+1. Cut the cheese
+2. Slice the tomatoes,
+3. Rub the tomatoes in flour